linorobot/linorobot2_hardware/README.md

     sudo apt install libusb-dev

+Start spinning the motors by running:

+    screen /dev/ttyACM0

+On the terminal type `spin` and press the enter key.

-Once the wheels start spinning, check if each wheel's direction is spinning **forward**.
-Take note of the motors that are spinning in the opposite direction and set the MOTORX_INV constant in lino_base_config.h to `true` to invert the motor's direction.
-Reupload the calibration firmware to check if the wheels have been reconfigured properly:
+The wheels will spin one by one for 10 seconds from Motor1 to Motor4.
+Check if each wheel's direction is spinning **forward** and take note of the motors that are spinning in the opposite direction.
+Set MOTORX_INV constant in lino_base_config.h to `true` to invert the motor's direction.
+Reupload the calibration firmware once you're done.
+Press `Ctrl` + `a` + `d` to exit the screen terminal.

     cd linorobot2_prototype/calibration
     pio run --target upload -e <your_teensy_board>

-Verify if all the wheels are spinning **forward**.
-Redo this step if you missed out any.

 ### 5.2 Encoder Check

 Open your terminal and run:

-    screen /dev/ttyACM0 115200
+    screen /dev/ttyACM0

+Type `sample` and press the enter key.
+Verify if all the wheels are spinning **forward**.
+Redo the previous step (5.1) if there are motors still spinning in the opposite direction.

-Wait until the terminal starts printing then look for the values of M1, M2, M3 and M4.
-If you see any negative number in one of the motors, set `MOTORX_ENCODER_INV` in lino_base_config.h to `true` to invert the encoder pin.
+You'll see a summary of the total encoder readings and counts per revolution after the motors have been sampled.
+If you see any negative number in the MOTOR ENCODER READINGS section, invert the encoder pin by setting `MOTORX_ENCODER_INV` in lino_base_config.h to `true`.
 Reupload the calibration firmware to check if the encoder pins have been reconfigured properly:

     cd linorobot2_prototype/calibration
     pio run --target upload -e <your_teensy_board>
-    screen /dev/ttyACM0 115200
+    screen /dev/ttyACM0

+Type `sample` and press the enter key.
 Verify if all encoder values are now **positive**.
 Redo this step if you missed out any.

 ### 5.3 Counts Per Revolution

-On the previous instruction where you check the encoder reads for each motor, you'll see that there's also CPR values printed on the screen.
+On the previous instruction where you check the encoder reads for each motor, you'll see that there's also COUNTES PER REVOLUTION values printed on the screen.
 If you have defined `MOTOR_OPERATING_VOLTAGE` and `MOTOR_POWER_MEASURED_VOLTAGE`, you can assign these values to `COUNTS_PER_REVX` constants in lino_base_config.h to have a more accurate model of the encoder.

 ### 5.4 Troubleshooting Guide